Support and wellbeing

 Student Services Centre

 Visit the Student Services Centre to access careers advice, health and wellbeing services, counselling, information about part-time work, fee and accommodation payments, new or replacement ID cards, visa and immigration support, money advice and help and support with personal issues, and much more.
 Our experienced and helpful staff are available Monday to Friday in the Charles Wilson Building.

 The AccessAbility Centre offers a range of services to all students who have specific learning difficulties, such as dyslexia, disabilities or long-term conditions, including mental health, which have a substantial day to day impact on their studies.

 The Students' Union isn't just the home of the bars, shops and societies.
 Your Union is there to support you throughout your time at University.
-The Education Unit is one of the key services the Union provides.
+The Advice Service is one of the key services the Union provides.
 They offer free and impartial advice on all academic issues.
 Nightline is a student-run helpline that operates between 8.00pm and 8.00am to provide confidential support if you need a chat.
 You can also access the #LeicsTalk service to help you find the support service you need.
 The Union has also organised discounted taxi rates for students to make sure you get home safely.

 This confidential service offers one-to-one and group support to students managing mental health issues.
 The aim of the service is to support students to manage their mental wellbeing and to assist students to lessen the impact these issues might have on their studies.